Converting CellML

 We will begin by converting a relatively simple model, the LuoRudy II model, which is shipped with this example in the file LuoRudy94.cellml.
 The python scripts in the following commands need to be called with their full path if they are not in your $PATH environment variable.
 They are shipped with the openCARP source code and located in the subfolder physics/limpet/src/python.
 To compile new ionic models, we highly recommend to build openCARP from source as described in the installation instructions on the webpage.
 You'll need to enable dynamic model support during the build process to follow this example.
 In the following, we'll assume that the openCARP source code is located in /home/openCARP but this can be easily adjusted according to your local installation.

-1. run the converter to produce the EasyML model file:
+1. Run the converter to produce the EasyML model file:

 /home/openCARP/physics/limpet/src/python/cellml_converter.py LuoRudy94.cellml > LuoRudy94.model

-2. run the model to C translator:
+2. Run the model to C translator:

 /home/openCARP/physics/limpet/src/python/limpet_fe.py LuoRudy94.model /home/openCARP/physics/limpet/models/imp_list.txt /home/openCARP/physics/limpet/src/imps_src